 About DLA Piper

-DLA Piper is a global law firm with lawyers located throughout Europe, the Americas, Asia-Pacific the Middle East and Africa, positioning us to help companies with their legal needs anywhere in the world.
+DLA Piper is a global law firm with lawyers located in more than 40 countries throughout the Americas, Europe, the Middle East, Africa and Asia Pacific, positioning us to help clients with their legal needs around the world.

 For further information visit www.dlapiper.com.